-"We are very excited to be hosting this Star Party for the fifth year.
+"We are very excited to be hosting this Star Party for the sixth year.
 Though the northeast United States is one of the most light-polluted areas of the country, residents of the Upper Valley are very fortunate to have wonderful dark skies with hundreds of visible stars to enjoy" said park superintendent Rick Kendall.
 "We hope that this night sky viewing event at the park reveals some of the hidden gems in the dark skies above us that are with us every night but that can only be seen through a telescope.
 The Springfield Telescope Makers are an outstanding local resource for night sky issues and we are very happy to be continuing this partnership with them for the last five years."

 In the event of rain or heavy clouds, the night sky viewing will be rescheduled for Sunday, September 14.
 To find out if the event is going forward as scheduled, contact the park at (603) 675-2175 ext.
 106. Updates will also be posted on the Saint-Gaudens National Historic Site Facebook page.